audrasjb/justify-back/README.txt

-=== Bring back text justify button ! ===
+=== Bring back the text justify button ! ===
 Contributors: audrasjb
-Tags: justify, justification, justifier, justification, tinymce, 4.7, text, alignment, alignement, button, text, texte, editor, wysiwyg, éditeur
-Requires at least: 4.7
+Tags: justify, justification, justifier, tinymce, 4.7, text, alignment, alignement, button, bouton, text, editor, wysiwyg Requires at least: 4.7
 Tested up to: 4.7
 Stable tag: 1.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Oh noes!
 WordPress 4.7 stole my text justify button!
-Please bring it back (but keep underline button away from me, it sucks!)
+Please bring it back! (but keep underline button away from me, it sucks!)

 == Description ==

 **WordPress 4.7 removed text justify from TinyMCE buttons.
-This plugin will bring it back.**
+This plugin will bring it back \o/**

 **Disclaimer:** justifying is not a very good idea on websites, because it can be unreadable on small screens.
 According to typographic rules, you shouldn't justify text without good hyphenation and under 70 characters per line in average.
 So, be careful and don't use justified text in all case.
 I strongly recommend you to provide left alignment for small devices, using CSS media queries.

-Underline button was also removed, and we are not going to bring it back too because it clearly sucks.
-On the web, underlining text is clearly a bad idea because it should be reserved for links.
+Underline button was also removed by WordPress 4.7, and we are not going to bring it back here because this button clearly sucks.
+On the web, underlining normal text is always a bad idea because it should be reserved for links.
 If you want it back too, check this plugin: [Re-Add Underline and Justify](https://wordpress.org/plugins/re-add-underline-justify/ "Re-Add Underline and Justify").

 **Credits**
 [Jean-Baptiste Audras](http://jeanbaptisteaudras.com/ "Jean-Baptiste Audras"), project manager at [Whodunit](http://www.whodunit.fr/ "Whodunit Web Agency") and WordPress developer. @audrasjb on [Twitter](https://twitter.com/audrasjb "@audrasjb on Twitter") or [Github](https://github.com/audrasjb "@audrasjb on Github").

 == Installation ==

-English:
 1. Install the plugin and activate it.
-Text justify alignment button is back (in the second row of buttons)
+Text justify alignment button is back now (in the second row of buttons).

 == Screenshots ==